porterjamesj/website/content/blog/wedding-videobooth.md

 We decided to try adding a way to "calibrate" the algorithm before starting it running:

-1. While setting the botth up, we'd hold up the blue bulb and click on it to tell the system "this blob is the blue bulb, use it to calibrate the detection algorithm".
+1. While setting the booth up, we'd hold up the blue bulb and click on it to tell the system "this blob is the blue bulb, use it to calibrate the detection algorithm".
 2. We'd move the bulb around a bit while the software would record the